jennymcdermott/WinUSSREngine/README.md

     delete Sandbox;
 ```

+<bold>Optionally you can just look at how ShellDll is setup in order to get an idea of how to use this garbage fucking library.</bold>

 Finally: I recommend using the shellcode stuff, the tcp code was used from Lilith Rat and rewritten into my own code style with some added features (I.e. A keylogger lmfao)
          however it's fucking garbage in my opinion.
 Use at your own risk.